Krowsie/starter-academic/content/authors/admin/_index.md

 ---
 title: Karolin Krause
-role: Post-Doctoral Research Fellow
+role: Post-Doctoral Researcher
-bio: My research focuses on strengthening approaches to outcome measurement in child mental health, with a focus on functional impairment, and the development of core outcome sets for youth depression and anxiety.
+bio: My current work focuses on bringing the person as a whole back into personalized medicine.
+Using mixed methods and an interdisciplinary approach, I explore avenues for incorporating patients’ psychosocial characteristics (“personomics”) into the tailoring of treatment plans, to move beyond personalized medicine’s current focus on biological markers towards a more holistic approach to personalization.
+Previously, my research has focused on strengthening approaches to outcome measurement in youth mental health, with a focus on functional impairment, and the development of core outcome sets for youth depression and anxiety.
 interests:
-  - Youth Depression
+  - Personalized medicine
-  - Outcome Measurement
+  - Outcomes measurement
-  - Program evaluation
+  - Mixed-methods research
   - Core Outcome Sets
-  - Global Mental Health
+  - Youth mental health
-  - Youth-Centred Care
+  - Patient engagement
 social:
   - icon: envelope
     icon_pack: fas